Neuroblastoma: Cause

 The cause of neuroblastoma is not well understood.
 The great majority of cases are sporadic and nonfamilial.
 About 1–2% of cases run in families and have been linked to specific gene mutations.
 Familial neuroblastoma in some cases is caused by rare germline mutations in the anaplastic lymphoma kinase (ALK) gene.
 Germline mutations in the PHOX2B or KIF1B gene have been implicated in familial neuroblastoma, as well.
 Neuroblastoma is also a feature of neurofibromatosis type 1 and the Beckwith-Wiedemann syndrome.

 MYCN oncogene amplification within the tumor is a common finding in neuroblastoma.
 The degree of amplification shows a bimodal distribution: either 3- to 10-fold, or 100- to 300-fold.
 The presence of this mutation is highly correlated to advanced stages of disease.

 Duplicated segments of the LMO1 gene within neuroblastoma tumor cells have been shown to increase the risk of developing an aggressive form of the cancer.

 Other genes might have a prognostic role in neuroblastoma.
 A bioinformatics study published in 2023 suggested that the AHCY, DPYSL3, and NME1 genes might have a prognostic role in this disease.

 Neuroblastoma has been linked to copy-number variation within the NBPF10 gene, which results in the 1q21.1 deletion syndrome or 1q21.1 duplication syndrome.

+One study strongly indicates that miRNAs that are excessively expressed in 1p-deleted neuroblastoma cells, as opposed to other genetic subgroups of neuroblastoma, could potentially disrupt the regulation of genes associated with neuronal differentiation, thereby contribute to the pathogenesis of neuroblastoma.
+Furthermore, it was noted that miR-495 primarily targeted the majority of mRNAs that are involved in neuronal differentiation.

 Several risk factors have been proposed and are the subject of ongoing research.
 Due to characteristic early onset, many studies have focused on parental factors around conception and during gestation.
 Factors investigated have included occupation (i.e. exposure to chemicals in specific industries), smoking, alcohol consumption, use of medicinal drugs during pregnancy, and birth factors; however, results have been inconclusive.

 Other studies have examined possible links with atopy and exposure to infection early in life, use of hormones and fertility drugs, and maternal use of hair dye.